publications

 We present a weakly supervised approach that reconstructs objects in a canonical coordinate space

-I played a mentorship role on this project.
-Srinath and Madhav contributed more than me.
+I mentored Rahul and Aadil on this project.
+Srinath and Madhav were the lead PIs, and likely contributed more than me.

 2021